You are reading: Tenant Application Fraud Statistics To Know For 2023

-Today, businesses and economists are increasingly predicting the onset of, at best, an economic downturn in 2023.
-Moreover, they have identified the warning signs of an outright recession in the worst-case scenario.
+Businesses and economists are predicting an economic downturn throughout 2023.
+Moreover, they’ve identified the warning signs of an outright recession as the worst-case scenario.

-This impending increase in fraud and bogus transactions has put the fraud prevention industry abuzz.
+This impending increase in fraud and bogus transactions has put the fraud prevention industry on high alert.
 Under current conditions, experts predict that “fraud will snowball in 2023.”

-Given the increasing prevalence of online listings and leasing, self-tours, and unnoticed apartment move-ins during the pandemic, it’s only logical to expect similarly high fraud rates in the multifamily sector during the next recession.
+Given the increasing prevalence of online listings, leasing, and self-guided tours, it’s only logical to expect similarly high fraud rates in the multifamily sector as the economy takes an adverse turn.

 In addition, the real estate industry recorded the highest median loss due to occupational fraud in any sector, at $435,000.
 To top it off, employees in operational units—in multifamily, i.e., leasing and operations staff—accounted for the largest cohort of internal fraud sources.

+A leasing associate whose overall compensation is tied to new leases may feel more tempted to succumb to similar temptations if rents fall in 2023 and commissions decline.
 After all, how hard would it be to overlook a questionable pay stub or bank statement when offered $250 to greenlight an otherwise compelling lease application?
-The opportunity, incentive, and likelihood to do so will only increase as the economy goes south in 2023.
+The opportunity, incentive, and likelihood to do so will only increase as the economy goes south.

-- Don’t accept cashier’s checks or wire transfers as payment for the application fee, first month’s rent, or security deposit, as this will likely result in fraud (and losing your security deposit!).
+- Don’t accept cashier’s checks or wire transfers as payment for the application fee, first month’s rent, or security deposit.
+This will likely result in fraud (and losing your security deposit)

-- Pick up the phone and call employers upfront to make sure the applicant is working where they say they are.
-Also, check the applicant out on social media and other apps.
-Does the story told in their application line up with their digital footprint?
+- Pick up the phone and call employers upfront to make sure the applicant is working where they say they are

-An increase in these common rental scams is almost inevitable, as the economy worsens in 2023.
+An increase in these rental scams is almost inevitable in 2023.
 By preparing for this and getting your team involved in the fight early, you, as a property manager, can ensure you don’t get swept up in the coming tide of fraud.